chrisglass/tribaal-minimal/README.rst

 Variables
 ---------

-Some of the variables that could be used:
+Some of the variables defined in this theme:

 - ``DISQUS_SITENAME``: For the disqus comments
 - ``EMAIL``: For the email "mailto:"